 Whether you have a small team working annotating hundreds of images or a large team working on millions, creating a dataset is about more than drawing boxes.
 A big part of annotation is in the process of getting an image from the real world into a trained model's stored knowledge that involves image collection, storage, organization, selection, assignment, annotation, and review.

-In February 2022, Roboflow reimagined the annotation workflow by adding collaborative features that allow you to:
+Roboflow offers collaborative features that allow you to:

 - Divide work between multiple team members by assigning annotation jobs to anyone on the team